sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 Design Goals:

-  1. Simple for authors to use - no more complicated logically than LaTeX.
+  1. Simple for authors to use - no more complicated logically than LaTeX
   1. Capture the structure of writing about mathematics and Sage
   1. Processing into a variety of formats
+  1. A limited number of rational tags, with simple names
+  1. Minimal use of external shell scripts

 Output Formats: